dpi-tta-lessons/html-css-basics/content.md

 Let’s break that down:

-- **HyperText** means text that contains links — you can click to jump to another page or place.
+- **HyperText** means text that contains links, so you can click to jump to another page or place.
 - **Markup** means adding extra information around your content to tell the computer what it is or how it should be shown.

 ### Why "Markup"?